History is a fascinating subject and we offer you the opportunity to explore the past in an exciting and thought-provoking way.

 We emphasise the evaluation of evidence and the role of debate in encouraging you to form your own interpretation of the historical events that continue to shape the world we live in today.

-In Year 8, you'll complete a survey course on Tudor history before examining the reigns of the Stuarts.
+In Year 8, you'll complete a survey of Tudor history before examining the reigns of the Stuarts continuing the theme of power and control.
 You’ll have the chance to study the reasons that monarchs lose power, comparing the seventeenth-century English Revolution with the bloody revolution of eighteenth-century France.
 In the summer term you’ll investigate Britain’s role in the history of slavery and empire, with the focus moving away from Europe towards Africa and the Americas.